granto/one-click-hugo-cms/site/content/products/_index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
-  description: |
+  description: >-
-    Learn whether a rental property is a good investment.
+    Use the tools of successful real estate investors to evaluate rental properties.
+Our spreadsheets crunch all the numbers to show you whether the property is a good investment.
 main:
   heading: Great coffee with no compromises
   description: >